 In tenth grade, students study both ancient and contemporary literature from around the world.
-The focus of the course is to examine the common themes found throughout world literature (fiction and nonfiction) regardless of the culture that produced them.
+The focus of the course is to examine the common themes found throughout world literature (fiction and non-fiction) regardless of the culture that produced them.
 The course units are organized around these universal themes.
 Each unit allows for close study of literary works, as well as consideration of historical and cultural context.
 Students come to grasp the relationship between local concerns and universal questions.
 Throughout the year, students will conduct background research, analyze literature, participate in class discussions, study vocabulary, learn about the writing process and write essays.
 In addition to shorter writing pieces, students will be mastering the "constructed response" paragraph, the "ten percent summary," and the literary analysis paper.
-Upon completion of this course, students are ready to advance to eleventh and twelfth grade English courses.